Frederick P. Stluka

 BSE, Computer Science and Engineering, GPA: 3.6/4.0 (Magna cum laude)

 Thesis Design and Implementation of a 3D interactive computer graphics package.
-Design was published in ACM "Computer Graphics" journal, and implementation used for instruction and graphics research at the university.
+Design was published in ACM "Computer Graphics" journal.
+Implementation was used for instruction and graphics research at the university, and later licensed by the university to commercial users for $17,000.